SingingTree/SingingTree.github.io/_drafts/OfTooLongFileNamesAndGit.md

 }
 {% endhighlight %}

 to handle the longpaths var being set.
-While you can set the var on a non msys version of git, it won't be handled in the same way due to code such as this missing.
+While you can set the var on a non msys version of git, it won't do anything, as there's no code to handle it.

+Internally the core_long_paths variable is used to track if long paths are enabled or not in msysgit.
+The variable is declared in environment.c which is described by a comment as follows:

+*We put all the git config variables in this same object file, so that programs can link against the config parser without having to link against all the rest of git.*

+Aside from that the core_long_paths variable is used in a few other files, importantly mingw.h and mingw.c.